RedHatRanger/best_linux_scripts_and_commands/common_commands/shutdown.md

 ### These commands must be ran as "sudo"

-* To shutdown a system 20 minutes from now and leave a logging message:
+* To shutdown a system 20 minutes from now and leave a logging message to users:
 ```
 shutdown -h +20 "Bye Bye Folks"
 ```